How to Sell Recurring & Best Practices for Success

 Another thing to keep in mind is how much it costs you to actually deliver the service.
 For instance, if your business evolves around generating leads, can you constantly create new ones at the same price?
 Is there a limit you’ll eventually hit?
 These are questions you need to ask before offering your services.

-3. Construct your recurring services with tiers
+3. Set up your recurring services

-With SPP, you can create pricing tiers.
+With SPP, you can easily create pricing tiers.
 They should clearly show the value your clients are receiving for the asking price.
-Adding value doesn’t stop with pricing tiers; you can offer additional services in your order forms as well.
+For instance, if you want to offer a monthly recurring SEO service, clearly define what the client is getting in return.
+Mention everything that is included in the service description.

 Invoice and collect payments automatically and on time.